pete-lawson/data-science-toolkit/README.md

 <a name="intro"/>

 ## Introduction
-Data science encompasses multiple domains, and requires expertise across those domains.
+Data science encompasses multiple domains and requires expertise across those domains.
 This enhancement of Drew Conway's Data Science Venn diagram by Stephan Kolassa makes this point clear, visually depicting the need for expertise at the intersection of communication, statistics, programming, and business.
 This guide